YamChingLong/Video-Game-Sales-Analysis/README.md

+Project Structure
+- "PowerPoint.pdf": Presentation slides

+- "Report.pdf": Final project report

+- "Video Games Sales (1980-2024) - Raw.csv": Original dataset

+- "Video_Game_Sales_Analysis.ipynb": Main analysis with data cleansing and data visualization

 Project Title: Video Game Sales (1980 - 2024) Analysis

 Objective: To analyze video game sales from 1980 to 2024, identify key factors influencing sales performance (including platform, genre and region), and provide data-driven sales strategy recommendations for game publishers and developers.

 Key Findings:
 - GTA and COD Franchise account for more than 90% of global total sales.
 Publishers should continue these IPs rather than developing new IPs to guarantee high profits.